robashton/blog/input/pages/My relationship with SOLID - The misunderstood L/content.markdown

 *The oft-quoted Stream example*

-First off - I don't believe Stream *is* a violation, why not?
-Because its behaviour is very clearly described and doesn't change across derived instances.

-It's a little bit opaque, but it's not a violation (and if you look at the design principles that produced it, the reasoning is quite clear about the balanced simplicity and "good" software design)

-Let's clarify, and use a simplified version of the Stream class
+Looking at the design principles that produced it, the reasoning is quite clear about why the .NET team went in the direction they did with this one, let's expand and use a simplified version of the Stream class.

     public class Stream {